 Dr. Laura M. Holzman is an Associate Professor of Art History and Museum Studies at Indiana University, IUPUI, where she is also appointed Public Scholar of Curatorial Practices and Visual Art.
 As an engaged art historian, her work is dedicated to activating art history, its methods, and its related institutions as tools for strengthening communities, expanding democratic discourse, and creating a more reflective society.
 Her first book, Contested Image: Defining Philadelphia for the Twenty-First Century (Temple University Press, 2019), analyzes public discourse, historical art, and the struggle to shape Philadelphia’s reputation during an important moment of change in the city.
 Her writing has also appeared in venues such as Public Art Dialogue and Public: A Journal of Imagining America.
 At IUPUI, Laura teaches graduate and undergraduate courses on topics such as public art, curatorial practice, museum history and theory, and urban visual culture.
-She regularly develops exhibitions and public programs in collaboration with partners in and around the Indianapolis region.
+She regularly develops exhibitions and public programs in collaboration with community partners.

 Karen Schamberger is a curator and historian with a love of museums and public history.
 She is currently working at the National Museum of Australia as part of a team developing a new environmental history gallery.
 She has previously worked on the Identity: Yours, Mine, Ours exhibition (2011) at the Immigration Museum and Journeys exhibition (2009) at the National Museum of Australia.
 Her PhD dissertation: Identity, belonging and cultural diversity in Australian Museums examined the ways that objects mediate relations between people of culturally diverse backgrounds in Australian society and history.
 This included an examination of the ways that museums, through their collections and exhibitions, are implicated in processes of inclusion and exclusion.
 Her interests include museology, transnationalism, migration, histories of place, colonisation, whiteness, human relationships with other species and material culture.